Identities in Upper Triangular Tropical Matrix Semigroups and the Bicyclic Monoid: The Bicyclic Monoid

 \section{The Bicyclic Monoid}

 The \textit{bicyclic monoid} $\mathcal{B} = \langle p,q \mid pq=1 \rangle$ is an inverse monoid which is ubiquitous in almost all areas of infinite semigroup theory, and indeed in many other areas of mathematics.
 Identities in the bicyclic monoid have been extensively studied; Adjan~\cite{A66} established that the identity $AB^2A^2BAB^2A= AB^2A BA^2B^2A$ is a minimal length identity for this monoid.
-Shleifer~\cite{Shl90} has shown (with computer assistance) that there is just one other identity of minimal length.
+Shleifer~\cite{Shl90} has shown (with computer assistance) that, up to relabelling of letters and exchanging which word appears on the left or right of the equality, there is just one other identity of minimal length: namely the one considered in Example~\ref{example_identity} above.
 Jones~\cite{J87} has shown that a semigroup variety contains a simple semigroup that is not bisimple if and only if it contains the bicyclic semigroup.
 Motivated by this work, Pastijn~\cite{P06} gave an elegant geometric characterisation of the identities which hold in the bicyclic monoid in terms of the properties of associated polyhedral complexes.
 Most recently Shneerson \cite{Shn15} has provided a family of interesting examples of semigroups of cubic growth which satisfy the same identities as the bicyclic monoid.

 In this section we apply Theorem~\ref{thm_kletter} to prove that the identities satisfied by $UT_2(\trop)$ are precisely those satisfied by the bicyclic monoid, thus establishing that $UT_2(\trop)$ and several other associated semigroups all generate the same variety as $\mathcal{B}$.